boundless-fi/boundless-interface/README.md

-# YokaiSwap Exchange
+# Boundless Exchange

-YokaiSwap is an automated market maker (“**AMM**”) that allows two tokens to be exchanged on the Nervos's [Godwoken](https://github.com/nervosnetwork/godwoken) [Polyjuice](https://github.com/nervosnetwork/godwoken-polyjuice).
+Boundless is an automated market maker (“**AMM**”) that allows two tokens to be exchanged on the Nervos's [Godwoken](https://github.com/nervosnetwork/godwoken) [Polyjuice](https://github.com/nervosnetwork/godwoken-polyjuice).
 It is fast, cheap, and allows anyone to participate.

 This repo is responsible for the **exchange** interface of the AMM.

+Along with a normal DEX, Boundless also features arbitrage bots as a service.

 ## Development